TechnoConserve/wagtail-photography/README.md

 Based on [wagtail-photo-gallery](https://github.com/donhauser/wagtail-photo-gallery)

-Be warned, this project is still kinda garbage.
-Mostly I'm just messing about with it but I do hope to polish it up in the not so distant future.
+Be warned, I'm mostly using this project as a learning experience for developing and distributing apps.
+I'm new at it so things are likely to be broken or break in the future.
+I use it in production on my own website but would advise against doing the same if reliability is important to you.
+I do hope to add tests and generally polish things up in the not so distant future.

 Wagtail-photography is a Wagtail app to display photographs.